DominicJones/snippets/autodiff_ccm.md

 ## Fields

 Much like GPGPU porting, the adjoint machinery is all to do with fields, field loops, loop bodies and variable engines.
+Free functions are necessary in the expression tool (i.e. ```drv::dot(x, y)```), and ought to have been used with PETE (and now StarMkl).

+_The differention expression tool is a far more sophisticated expression engine than PETE or StarMkl, principally because it supports N-ary operators.
+This allows arbitrary functions to be part of the expression transformation, permitting functions like ```drv::weightedAve(w, a, b)```, etc. There is a rich function set which would very likely benefit regular code._

 <table>
 <tr>